-So the business cards you leave in the coffee shop will have a different phone number from the ones you leave at the dentist’s office or waiting room.
+So the business cards you leave in the coffee shop will have a different phone number from those at the dentist’s office or waiting room.

 You will automatically know where they picked up your business cards by the number called.

-Of course, you could go even further down this route by using a different QR code for each place.
+Of course, you could go further down this route using a different QR code for each place.

 In this case, you could prepare a dedicated landing page, depending on where they picked up your business card.

-For example, suppose someone picked up your card in “Jenny’s Coffeeshop” and scans the QR code.
+For example, suppose someone picks up your card in “Jenny’s Coffeeshop” and scans the QR code.

-In that case, they could be directed to a landing page that says something like “I hope you enjoyed your coffee at Jenny’s Coffeeshop…” and then you could even have already a collection of properties ready on this page that are close-by to that location.
+In that case, they could be directed to a landing page that says something like “I hope you enjoyed your coffee at Jenny’s Coffeeshop…” and then you could even have a collection of properties ready on this page close by to that location.

-As you can see, there are many ways you could play with that and individualize the experience of a potential customer on such a landing page, depending on the place they picked up your business card.
+You could play with that in many ways and individualize a potential customer’s experience on such a landing page, depending on the place they picked up your business card.